How Common Is Adult Acne?

-Studies consistently show that females are more affected by adult acne than males.
-This is opposite from adolescent acne, which tends to affect males more than females, except at the earliest stages.
+Studies consistently show that adult females are more affected by acne than adult males.
+This is opposite from adolescent acne, which affects males more than females, except at the earliest stages.

 Larger studies evaluating sex differences have shown that acne is more prevalent in girls at younger age ranges, with increasing prevalence in boys as they reach puberty.
 Male subjects also tend to have more severe acne.
 Following the teenage years, the prevalence in women again tends to be higher than in men.4

 One reason that adult acne affects women more often than men is that they go through menstrual cycles, tending to break out 7 - 10 days before the onset of menstruation.
-As we can see from the following study, a full half of women who started experiencing acne in adulthood have premenstrual flares.
+One study found that a full half of women who started experiencing acne in adulthood have premenstrual flares.5

 A 2001 French study from the Journal of the European Academy of Dermatology and Venereology reported that premenstrual flares of acne happened in 78% of women who have scars due to acne and in 50% of women who began experiencing acne in adulthood.5

-A 2008 research-study published in the Journal of the American Academy of Dermatology confirmed this.
+A 2008 research study published in the Journal of the American Academy of Dermatology confirmed this.
 The study examined women and men in different age groups to estimate how quickly acne diminishes with age.
 While 42.5% and 50.9% of women and men, respectively, had acne in their 20s, this percentage fell to 26.3% and 12% by the 40s, and continued to decline thereafter.3

 A 2012 study published in the Journal of Women's Health also looked at how the prevalence of acne decreases with age, but this study focused only on women and included 2895 females between the ages of 10 and 70 years.
-This is one of the most reliable studies on acne prevalence in females because, unlike most studies on adult acne, the researchers used physical examinations to obtain data--rather than just relying on participant surveys.
+This is one of the most reliable studies on acne prevalence in females because, unlike most studies on adult acne, the researchers used physical examinations to obtain data rather than just relying on participant surveys.
 The researchers found that: